Kattis/problem-package-format/spec/legacy.md

 For interactive problems, any sample test cases must provide an interaction protocol with the extension `.interaction` for each sample demonstrating the communication between the submission and the output validator, meant to be displayed in the problem statement.
 An interaction protocol consists of a series of lines starting with `>` and `<`.
 Lines starting with `>` signify an output from the submission to the output validator, while `<` signify an input from the output validator to the submission.

 A sample test case may have just an `.interaction` file without a corresponding `.in` and `.ans` file.
 However, if either of a `.in` or a `.ans` file is present the other one must also be present.
-Unlike `.in` and `.ans` files for non-interactive problem, interactive `.in` and `.ans` files are not meant to be displayed in the problem statement.
+Unlike `.in` and `.ans` files for non-interactive problem, interactive `.in` and `.ans` files must not be displayed to teams: not in the problem statement, nor as part of sample input download.
 If you want to provide files related to interactive problems (such as testing tools or input files) you can use [attachments](#attachments).

 ### Test Data Groups